vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## What problem does this solve?

 English is the language of international business, science and technology.
-Many people across the world want to learn english because of the benefits it provides.
-Some of these benefits include:
+Many people in non-english speaking countries want to learn english because of the benefits it provides.
+Some of these include:
 - Access to higher paying jobs
 - Access to online freelance work
 - Access to overseas study opportunities